-Strategy Objective Investment types

-Return seeking Funded ratio improvement over Global quality growth

-growth the long term Global low volatility

-Return Downside protection Enduring asset

-seeking bridge in the event of a declining equity market Durable company
+Strategy Objective Investment types Return seeking growth Funded ratio improvement Global quality growth over the long term Global low volatility Return seeking bridge Downside protection in the Enduring asset event of a declining equity market Durable company

 The fixed income objective is to preserve capital and to provide monthly cash flows for the payment of plan liabilities.
 Fixed income investments can include government, government agency, corporate, mortgage-backed, asset-backed, and municipal securities, and other classes of bonds.
 The duration of the fixed income portfolio has an objective of being within one year of the duration of the accumulated benefit obligation.
 The fixed income investments have an objective of a weighted average credit of A3/A-/A- by Moody's, S&P, and Fitch, respectively.